Skip to main content

 Features

-Notable features (compared to standard Markdown static site):
+Notable features (compared to standard Markdown static sites):

-• Link popup annotations (‘popin’ on small screens or mobile):
+• link popup annotations (all types demo; ‘popover’ on small screens or mobile):

-Annotations are hand-written, and automatically extracted from Arxiv/BioRxiv/MedRxiv/Crossref or written by hand (formatting is kept consistent by an extensive series of rewrite rules & checks); popups can be recursive, and can be manipulated in many ways—moved, fullscreened, ‘stickied’ (anchored in place), etc. Wikipedia pages are specially-supported, enabling them to be recursively navigated as well.
-Local Gwern.net pages & whitelisted domains can be popped up and viewed in full; PDFs can be read inside a PDF viewer; and supported source code formats will pop up a syntax-highlighted version if available (eg).
+Annotations can be automatically extracted from sources (eg. Arxiv/BioRxiv/MedRxiv/Crossref), or written by hand (formatting is kept consistent by an extensive series of rewrite rules & checks, including machine learning to break up monolithic abstracts for readability); popups can be recursive, and can be manipulated in many ways—moved, fullscreened, ‘stickied’ (anchored in place), etc. Wikipedia pages are specially-supported, enabling them to be recursively navigated as well.
+Local Gwern.net pages & whitelisted domains can be popped up and viewed in full; PDFs can be read inside a PDF viewer; and supported source code formats can pop up syntax-highlighted versions (eg. LinkMetadata.hs).

 • client-side transclusion